Pol-Youth Protection Program

 I. Program Registration

-All University activities that involve a Minor, regardless of location, must be registered with the Department of Enterprise Risk and Insurance.
-Annually occurring Programs must be registered prior to August 1st for the following academic year.
-New Programs must be registered at a minimum of sixty (60) days prior to the start date of the Program.
-Program registration should be in accordance with the Youth Protection Program Handbook.
+All University activities that involve a Minor, regardless of location, must be registered with the Department of Enterprise Risk and Insurance (ERI).
+Registration must occur prior to the start date of the Program and be in accordance with the Youth Protection Program Handbook.

-Other than registration, the remaining portions of this policy will exclude the following:
+Other than the Program’s registration and mandated reporting requirements, the remaining portions of this policy will exclude the following:

-2. Events that are open to the general public which minors may attend at the sole discretion of their parent or guardian;
+2. Events that are open to the general public, do not require registration, and Minors may attend at the sole discretion of their parent or guardian;

 4. Programs that have been approved by the Institutional Review Board (IRB);

-5. Inpatient or outpatient medical, dental, or psychological care provided to a Minor in a clinical setting; and
+5. Inpatient or outpatient medical, dental, or psychological care provided to a Minor in a clinical setting, do not have to register; and

 6. Normal operations of licensed childcare facilities.

-Any activity that involves a Minor or may involve a Minor in any capacity must register the event, activity, program, camp, etc. with the Department of Enterprise Risk and Insurance for review and assessment of specific Program requirements.
-Aside from the limited exceptions noted above, if the University is providing care, custody or control of a minor, all Youth Programs, Sponsoring Units, Program Directors, Authorized Adults, and Participants will be subject to this policy, the Reporting Abuse of Minors Policy, and to the more detailed procedures and guidelines in the Youth Protection Program Handbook.
+Any Program that involves or may involve a Minor in any capacity must register the Program with the Department of ERI for review and assessment of specific Program requirements.
+Aside from the limited exceptions noted above, if the University is providing care, custody or control of a Minor, all Youth Programs, Sponsoring Units, Program Directors, Authorized Adults, Participants, and Third-Party Programs will be subject to this policy and to the procedures and guidelines in the Youth Protection Program Handbook.

-Prior to the start of a Program, all Program Directors and Authorized Adults must have a verified current criminal background check.
-Background checks are required at a minimum of every three (3) years if there is no separation in employment or enrollment with the University of more than twelve (12) months.
-If a separation of more than twelve (12) months occurs, a new criminal background check is required.
+Prior to the start of a Program and having any interactions with Minors, all Program Directors and Authorized Adults must have a verified current criminal background check.
+Background checks are required at a minimum of every three (3) years.

-All Program Directors and Authorized Adults must complete training annually in accordance with the Youth Protection Program Handbook.
-Program Directors, in consultation with the Youth Protection Officer, reserve the right to enhance the training requirements based on the Program’s specific needs.
-Training must include, at a minimum, training regarding Abuse or sexual Abuse of Minors, preventative measures, and mandated reporting requirements.
+All Program Directors and Authorized Adults must complete training in accordance with the Youth Protection Program Handbook.
+Program Directors, in consultation with ERI, reserve the right to enhance the training requirements for Authorized Adults based on the Program’s specific needs.

-All Minors participating in a Program under the purview of the Youth Protection Program must have Release and Medical Information forms signed by the Minor’s parent or guardian for risks involved with Program participation and other medical concerns.
-Additional Program specific risks not included in the release may be added as an addendum with the approval of the Department of Enterprise Risk and Insurance.
-See the Youth Protection Program Handbook for processing.
+All Minors participating in a Program under the purview of this policy must complete a registration with that particular Program and have a Release Form signed by the Minor’s parent or guardian for risks involved with Program participation.
+Additional Program specific risks not included in the release may be added as an addendum with the approval of ERI.
+See the Youth Protection Program Handbook for registration requirements and release form processing.

-No Program may start or operate without approval from the Department of Enterprise Risk and Insurance.
+No Program may operate without approval from ERI.

-All activities involving minors must be supervised by at least two or more Authorized Adults, or by their parent or guardian, at all times.
+All activities involving Minors must be supervised by at least two or more Authorized Adults or by their parent or guardian, at all times.
 When determining "adequate supervision", it is important to consider the number and age of Participants, the activity or activities involved, type of housing if applicable, and age and experience of the Authorized Adults.
-To provide adequate supervision, the University follows the American Camp Association guidelines for ratios for the number of Authorized Adults to Participants for any Programs.
-See the Youth Protection Program Handbook for specific ratios based on the age and operation type.
+See the Youth Protection Program Handbook for specific ratios of supervision required based on the age and operation type.

 All Third-Party Programs must have a University Sponsoring Unit.
-Third-Party Programs are required to comply with this policy, the Reporting Abuse of Minors Policy, and the Youth Protections Program Handbook which includes the following:
+Third-Party Programs are required to comply with this policy and the Youth Protections Program Handbook which includes the following:

 2. Provide proof of liability insurance in accordance with the requirements provided in the Youth Protection Program Handbook;